ImtiazVision/Java/Notes.md

 **Fibonacci Sequence** : The Fibonacci Sequence is a well-known mathematical formula in which each number in the sequence equals the sum of the two numbers before it.

 Formula : `Fn = Fn-2 + Fn-1`

+### Permutation :

+**Permutation** : The various ways in which a group of things can be organized are known as permutations.
+It is a combination of all or some of the items in a set.
+The words 'cat' and 'act,' for example, are two different permutations (or arrangements) of a similar three-letter word.